International Exam Policies and Procedures

 Please note, too, that it is possible to obtain concentration credit WITHOUT having course credit transcripted.
 Consult with your concentration advisor about the pertinent policies in your concentration.

 If a concentration advisor approves an international exam score for a concentration course requirement that is not included in the course equivalency chart below, students must fill out the Undergraduate Transfer Credit Approval Form and have the form signed by the concentration advisor.
 Return the completed form to Room 201, University Hall.

 EQUIVALENCIES FOR INTERNATIONAL EXAMS

-Brown University recognizes international exam scores from the following diploma and certificate programs: International Baccalaureate, A-levels, French Baccalaureate, Swiss Federal Maturity Certificate, Italian Esame di Stato, and the German Abitur.
+Brown University recognizes international exam scores from the following diploma and certificate programs: International Baccalaureate (Higher Level), A-levels, French Baccalaureate, Swiss Federal Maturity Certificate, Italian Esame di Stato, and the German Abitur.
 Other programs are evaluated on a case-by-case basis.

 The tables below list credits awarded for exam scores and those departments with direct course equivalencies.
 Students with exam scores in areas not listed should consult with the individual department about course placement and credit.
 Exam subjects that do not correspond to a department and/or a field of studay at Brown are not eligible for transfer credit.

 |International Baccalaureate (Higher Level)||One or two Brown courses for a grade of 5 or 6 or higher, depending on the department.
 Students who also have subsidiary level grades of 5 or 6 or higher may consult with the dean about case-by-case consideration for one additional course credit.|

 |British A-Levels (but not A5 or O-levels)||For most, one or two Brown course credits for a grade of C or better, depending on the department.
 (Limited to one course credit for a grade of D)|